EricTran99/group-project-3/README.md

 ## About
 ### Part 1: Clean Data and Perform Exploratory Analysis

-At the beginning, we used Jupyter Notebook to import six CSV files, that were cleaned, manipulatedand merged to create three dataframes.
+At the beginning, we used Jupyter Notebook to import six CSV files, that were cleaned, manipulated and merged to create three dataframes.
 The dataframes were then exported into csv files.
 Exploratory Analysis was performed to gain an understanding of the data and possible charts and maps to display on the final web application.
 The key insights we discovered were:
 1. With the exception of 2020, the number of road accidents has not changed since 2006, indicating that more needs to be done to improve this.
 2. Most fatal road accidents occur in rural victoria, whilst the majority of non fatal road accidents occur in urban settings.
 3. Age bracket 30-39 persons are most likely to be in fatal and non fatal accidents